QualiSystems/cloudshell-shells-documentaion-templates/Networking Shell Template.md

 ### **[Shell Name]**
 **[Shell Name]** shell provides you with connectivity and management capabilities such as device structure discovery and power management for the resource.

-For more information on the device, see the official **[Device Manufacturer]** product documentation.
+For more information on the device, see the vendor's official product documentation.

 ### Standard version
 **[Shell Name]** is based on the Networking Shell Standard version **[5.0.2]**.